andy-sokalau/iba-k8s-course/openshift-tasks/src/openshift.1.1.cli.md

     * Cluster information
 * What extra setup do you need to perform to start using `kubectl` for managing Kubernetes primitives in OpenShift?
 Why?
+* List nodes
+* Last 20 lines from node logs of all master nodes (i.e. do NOT use node name)